-Doctor prescribed Testosterone injections, gel and cream are in the limelight these days, as everyone is talking about the HRT (hormone replacement therapy) hot topic, today, and how it helps adult men overcome naturally induced, age-related hormone deficiency.
-Testosterone replacement therapy (TRT) has taken on a life of its own in the heated dialogue about how it is completely legal for medical treatment, but there is concern about the legality of performance-enhancing drugs (PEDs) being used as an advantage by mixed martial artists who step in the arena to fight it out for victory.
+Doctor-prescribed Testosterone injections, gels and creams are in the limelight these days, as everyone is talking about HRT (hormone replacement therapy) the hot topic today, and how it helps adult men overcome naturally induced, age-related hormone deficiency.
+Testosterone replacement therapy (TRT) has taken on a life of its own in the heated dialogue regarding its legality for medical treatment.
+But there is also concern about the legality of performance-enhancing drugs (PEDs) being used as an advantage by mixed martial artists who step in the arena to fight it out for victory.

 Mixed Martial Arts Took Professional Sports Like A Storm